KP integrability of non-perturbative differentials: Proofs

+Combining these two operations, we are also allowed to deform $dx$ in such a way that $dx$ remains regular at the zeros of $dy$.
 Thus, our strategy is to apply a sequence of deformations of $dx$ and $dy$ such that at the end we arrive to the situation that $dx$ has poles of sufficiently high order at all zeros of $dy$.
 This would mean that the system of dual differentials $\{\omega^{\vee,(g)}_n\}$ is computed by generalized topological recursion with $\cP^\vee = \emptyset$, and all differentials in the stable range are equal to zero: $\omega^{\vee,(g)}_n = 0$ for $2g-2+n>0$.
 Hence, by Lemma~\ref{lem:omega-np-analytic}, $\omega^{\np,\vee}_n = \omega^{\Kr}_n$, and this system is integrable.
 Hence, its $x-y$ dual system of differentials $\{\omega^{\np}_n\}$ is also KP integrable, as well as any other system of non-perturbative differentials connected to it via KP integrable deformations, including the original system of non-perturbative differentials.

 Let us describe a construction of the desired deformation.
 Denote the initial differentials by $dx_0$ and $dy_0$ and assume that $dx_0$ is regular and non-vanishing at the zeros of $dy_0$.
 We need to choose some $dx_1$ and $dy_1$ satisfying the following conditions: \begin{itemize} \item $dy_0$ is regular and non-vanishing at the zeros of $dx_1$; \item $dy_1$ is regular and non-vanishing at the zeros of $dx_1$; \item $dx_1$ is regular and non-vanishing at the zeros of $dy_0$; \item $dx_1$ has poles of sufficiently high order at the zeros of $dy_1$. \end{itemize} The choice is done in the following order.
 First, we choose some $dy_1$ whose set of zeros is disjoint from the set of zeros of $dy_0$.
 Then we choose $dx_1$ such that it has poles of sufficiently high order at the zeros of $dy_1$ and no other poles, and its zeros are disjoint from the zeros and poles of $dy_0$ and the poles of $dy_1$.
 Both choices are obviously possible.